Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

     jupyter_core              4.3.0                    py27_0

-If you don't see Jupiter-related packages in your conda environment, run the following command to install it
+If you don't see Jupyter-related packages in your conda environment, run the following command to install it

 .. code-block:: bash